Mirče Acev: Biography

 From the very beginning of the Bulgarian occupation he joined the Yugoslav communist resistance movement.
 A few days after the attack of Nazi Germany, he and Strašo left for Kavadarci, and then Mirče moved to Prilep.
 After a short time he returned to work in the Provincial Committee in Skopje.
 As a party instructor of the Provincial Committee, he toured the party organizations in several cities in Macedonia.

 From the end of 1941 until the spring of 1942, Mirče Acev resided in Bitola.
 Although in deep illegality, he worked with organizations in Resen and Ohrid.
 In meetings with leading figures and in letters, Mirče criticized the inaction of the Provincial Committee, which had an impact on the change in its composition in the spring of 1942.
 In June of that year he became interim secretary of the Provincial Committee.
 Together with Kuzman Josifovski - Pitu, he advocates the application of the course for armed struggle and approaches the formation of several new partisan detachments in Macedonia.
+However, in a letter from August 9, 1942 to the Central Committee of the Yugoslav Communist Party, he admitted that the Macedonian people had not yet outlived their illusions of liberation and continued to trust the Bulgarian authorities.

-In a letter sent by Mirče Acev to Ljupčo Arsov (who was then interned), written on 30 November 1942, he describes the plight of the population, the physical terror, and point out that there was psychological terror from local Bulgarians, led by Dimitar Chkatrov, Dimitar Gyuzelov, etc. close to Ivan Mihailov, he emphasizes that the population clearly saw the picture of who is the occupier and what is the liberation movement.
+In a letter sent by Mirče Acev to Ljupčo Arsov (who was then interned), written on 30 November 1942, he describes the plight of the population, the physical terror, and point out that there was psychological terror from local Bulgarians, led by Dimitar Chkatrov, Dimitar Gyuzelov, etc. close to Ivan Mihailov.
 The manuscript letter preserved by Mirče Acev was written in an alphabet close to the Macedonian alphabet, which was formalized in 1945.
 The letter is kept in the archives of INI, arch.
 No. 176.